radibit/alfred-coolors/readme.md

 In Alfred, type `coolor`, <kbd>Enter</kbd>, and color in HEX format 🎉

+Select a color and press <kbd>Enter</kbd> to copy it to the clipboard.

 There is also support for HSL, RGB, and RGBA.

 Each result contains an approximate match in percentages.